ilioscio/bethanyWeb/README.md

 Welcome!
 This guide explains how the website works and how to make common updates.
 You do not need to be a programmer to make basic changes.
 If you can edit a Word document, you can edit this website.
-Read through this once before making any changes — it will make everything much less intimidating.
+Read through this once before making any changes, it will make everything much less intimidating.

 ---